 - Presence of excess amounts of dust, debris and/or particles that are being released into the home via the registers

-If you run into any of these problems, you can discuss with your Air Specialist technician about looking deeper into the problem as to what might be causing the mold growth or the excessive dust.
+If you run into any of these problems and in live in the Houston area, you can discuss with your Air Specialist technician about looking deeper into the problem as to what might be causing the mold growth or the excessive dust.